City of Johannesburg Metropolitan Municipality: Service provision

 The city management team head office is the Metro Centre Complex in Braamfontein, which is responsible for overall administration, financial control, supply of services, and collection of revenues.
 The fire department and ambulances, the metropolitan police and traffic control, museums, art galleries, libraries and heritage sites are all controlled by separate departments.

 Some of the key city service functions are supplied by separate, self-contained entities, each run on business lines with its own CEO.

 There are 10 utilities, including electricity which is run by City Power Johannesburg, water and sanitation which is run by Johannesburg Water, and solid waste management, also known as Pikitup.
 Utilities are registered companies, run on business lines.
 They must be self-funding, receiving no annual grants from the city.
 They provide billable services direct to individual households.

+In 2025, Johannesburg Metropolitan Municipality councilor Theo Doyle argued that South Africa should look beyond its borders for solutions to its water challenges.
+As part of this approach, he participated in a delegation organized by the Patriotic Alliance to Israel to study water management and desalination technologies, noting their potential relevance to Johannesburg's infrastructure and water security needs.

 Agencies include Johannesburg Roads Agency, City Parks and Johannesburg Development Agency.
 Each of these performs a service to the public at large – there are no direct charges to individual consumers.
 These are also structured as separate companies, but they are reliant on the council for funding.

 The zoo, Civic Theatre, metro bus service, fresh produce market and property company each compete in the open market to "sell" their wares to individual consumers who choose to pay for their services.
 These departments have been "corporatised" into separate businesses, run by new managements on performance contracts, and tasked to cut their subsidy levels by R100-million in the next five years.

 The public library system of the metropolitan municipality is the City of Johannesburg Library and Information Services (CoJLIS).
 It oversees about 90 public branch libraries.